TLINDEN/jaildk/.woodpecker/README.md

 ## Running CI Tests with Woodpecker-CI on FreeBSD

-By default the woodpecker intance on Codeberg doesn't support FreeBSD.
+By default the woodpecker instance on Codeberg doesn't support FreeBSD.
 Running FreeBSD inside a qemu VM in a linux docker image didn't work.
 Also, this particular tool needs to run outside a jail, since it is a jail management tool.